apereo/cas/docs/cas-server-documentation/installation/Monitoring-Statistics.md

 Using this model and via CAS settings, you get to define the authentication scheme (i.e. `BASIC`) as well as the protected/ignored paths and pre-defined "master" username/password that is used for authentication.
 If the password is left blank, a random password will be generated/printed in the logs by default.
+Besides the master credentials, backend authentication support via LDAP and JDBC storage facilities are also available.

 Support is enabled by including the following module in the WAR overlay: